PdoyleC/everyday-life/TESTING.md

 ## Checks Completed

-- The following check have been completed when there is no user signed in.
+- The following checks have been completed when there is no user signed in.

 |Test|       Action                             |   Result                                                                  |Done   |
 |----|------------------------------------------|---------------------------------------------------------------------------|-------|